Mobile forms and desktop forms are very different. Learn 8 reasons why.

 When you think about it, designing a form for a desktop/laptop is VERY different from designing a form for a mobile device.
 Tablet forms can't be designed as you would a desktop application.

-Here are eight fundamental differences that need to be accounted for when designing web forms:
+Here are eight fundamental differences that need to be accounted for when designing mobile forms:

 - On a desktop you have the use of two hands, on a mobile device you typically only have one hand (the other one is holding the mobile device.)